Discord-La-Boulangerie/Astra-Discord-Bot/README.md

 # Astra-Discord-Bot
-a Discord Bot for the Brawl Stars club Astra
+a Discord Bot for the Brawl Stars club Astra (work in progress)